mattermost/docs/doc/advanced/external-object-storage/index.md

 Create the secret using the [s3cmd config file format](https://s3tools.org/kb/item14.htm) per the documentation.

 > **Note**: In order to backup/restore files from the other object storage locations, the s3cmd config file needs to be
-> configured to authenticate as a user with sufficient access to read/write to all your GitLab buckets.
+> configured to authenticate as a user with sufficient access to read/write to all GitLab buckets.

 ### Backups storage example